 Methadone is a synthetic opioid often used to treat pain and narcotic drug addiction since it can help with tapering people off drugs.
 Because it’s similar to morphine but longer acting, medical professionals will sometimes use it as a substitute drug for treating morphine and heroin addiction.
-However, as an opioid, it can be addictive in nature.
+However, like an opioid, it can be addictive.

 10 Panel Drug Test